 10 Tips For Using a Deer Decoy

-If not used properly, decoys can hamper your chances of getting a shot at a buck, especially the mature bruisers that have been around for a few seasons and seen a thing or two.
+If not used properly, decoys can hamper your chances of getting a shot at a buck.
+This is especially true for the mature bruisers that have seen a thing or two.
 Here are a few tips we’ve found useful over the years while using a Montana Decoy.

 If You Have It, Use It

-Can you count on one hand the hunting equipment you’ve purchased over the years that is sitting in the closet collecting dust?
+How many hands would it take to count the hunting equipment you’ve purchased over the years that is sitting in the closet collecting dust?
 Us too.
 It’s inevitable.
-If you purchase a deer decoy from Montana, we want you to be 100% satisfied, so if you have one, go use it.
+If you purchase a deer decoy from Montana Decoy, try it out.
 You never know when that buck of a lifetime wants to come closer to investigate.

 Right Decoy, Right Time

 Be sure you’re using the right decoy for the right phase of the season.
-During the early pre rut is probably not the best time to use Estrus Betty though she works well late pre rut and of course during the peak.
-Instead use The Freshman, which will entice other bucks to come check him out, maybe spar a little.
+Pre rut is probably not the best time to use Estrus Betty though she works well during the peak.
+Before the chase begins, use The Freshman, which will entice other bucks to come check him out, maybe spar a little.
 Dreamy Doe works well throughout the entire season, adding a certain comfort level when other deer see that a mature doe is hanging around.

 Proper placement of the decoy is vital to success.
 Make sure it’s close enough for a shot, but not so close that it might expose your location when you move or by giving away your scent.
 Remember that bucks are likely going to stalk up to another buck head on while they’d approach a doe from the rear.